ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^incontext ( label )`
+This function is only  used inside a pattern.

 _label_ can be a simple text label or a `topicname.textlabel`.
 The system tracks rule labels that generated output to the user or rules starting with the label `CX_`